Bruce Nordstrom: Early life and family

-He is the grandson of John W. Nordstrom, founder of Nordstrom, Inc., which began as a shoe store in 1901.
+Bruce Nordstrom was born in Seattle on October 1, 1933.
+He was the grandson of John W. Nordstrom, founder of Nordstrom, Inc., which began as a shoe store in 1901.
 At the age of 9, Bruce Nordstrom began his career at the retailer working the stockroom and sales floor of Nordstrom's downtown Seattle store, making 25 cents an hour.
 Bruce continued working under his father, Everett Nordstrom and uncles, Elmer and Lloyd Nordstrom, until he pursued college.

 He graduated from the University of Washington in 1955 with a bachelor's degree in economics.
-While at Washington, Nordstrom became a member of the Beta Theta Pi fraternity.
+While at UW, Nordstrom became a member of the Beta Theta Pi fraternity.

 Career

-For more than 40 years, Nordstrom led Nordstom, Inc, growing it from seven shoe stores to more than 156 stores in 27 states, and a European chain of boutiques.
-During his tenure, he helped grow the company from under $40 million to $8.6 billion.
+For more than 40 years, Nordstrom led Nordstrom, Inc, growing it from seven shoe stores to more than 156 stores in 27 states, and a European chain of boutiques.
+During his tenure, he helped grow the company's sales from under $40 million to $8.6 billion.

-In 1963, Nordstrom was named a president of Nordstrom, Inc. He became board co-chair in 1968 alongside cousins James and John, cousin in-law Jack McMillan, and family friend, Bob Bender.
+In 1963, Nordstrom was named a president of Nordstrom, Inc. He became board co-chair in 1968 alongside cousins James and John, cousin-in-law Jack McMillan, and family friend, Bob Bender.
 They made up the third generation of Nordstroms, who led company expansion and profitability until the 1990s, when they began to retire.

 In 1995, Nordstrom retired as co-chairman.
 The company leadership was restructured with Nordstrom's sons – Blake, Pete and Erik in leadership roles alongside a new CEO, John Whitacre.
 From 1995 until 2000, Nordstrom sales decreased and the company executed a marketing campaign to modernize the brand that was not well received.
 As a result, Whitacre left the company in 2000.
 Nordstrom returned as chairman for the second time, joined by his three sons in a new generation of leadership.
 The stores began to slowly turn around as the Nordstroms moved the focus back to employees.
 Profitability followed; in 2003, the company reached record revenues of $6.5 billion.

 Nordstrom retired a second time in 2006, with Enrique "Rick" Hernandez Jr., a Nordstrom board member since 1997, taking on the role of chairman.
 His sons remain board members and company leaders.

 In 2007, Nordstrom co-authored Leave It Better Than You Found It, a book documenting the history of Nordstrom Inc. and its philosophy.

 As of January 2019, he had a net worth of US$1.2 billion.